ValentinaPasqual/forgont/README.md

 Claim:

 - **Attribution**
--- Location of creation assignment
+  - Location of creation assignment
--- Time of creation assignment
+  - Time of creation assignment
+  - Author assignment
--- Document type assignement
+  - Physical document type assignement

 - **Fuzziness**:
--- Fuzzy dates are recorded as timespans
+  - Fuzzy dates are recorded as timespans
--- Qualifiers are added to each triple of the claim GRAPH
+  - Qualifiers are added to each triple of the claim GRAPH

 - **Attribution contextual Information**
   - Author of the claim
   - Motivation of the claim
   - Source of the claim
   - Other claims or Editions considered as being the background of the claim